NEONScience/NEON-Data-Skills/tutorials-in-development/GEE/01_Visualizing_AOP_Data/1a_Load_SDR_Rasters_SRER.md

 Background
 ---
-AOP has published a subset of AOP (L3) data products for a handful of NEON sites on GEE.
+AOP has published a subset of AOP (L3) data products at 6 NEON sites (as of April 2022) on GEE.
 This data has been converted to Cloud Optimized Geotif (COG) format.
 NEON L3 lidar and derived spectral indices are avaialable in geotif raster format, so are relatively easy to add to GEE, however the hyperspectral data is available in hdf5 (hierarchical data format), and have been converted to the COG format prior to being added to GEE.

 To interactively explore NEON data available on GEE, you can use the [aop-data-visualization](https://neon-aop.users.earthengine.app/view/aop-data-visualization) app created by AOP Scientist John Musinsky.